Bella Maclean: Film and television

 In 2023, Maclean made her television debut in two episodes of the BBC One police procedural Silent Witness.
 She joined the cast of the Netflix comedy-drama Sex Education for its fourth and final season as Jem.
 She has also appeared in the short films Dragged Up and La La Means I Love You.

 In 2024, Maclean had her breakout role in the Disney+ adaptation of Jilly Cooper's Rivals.
 She portrayed Agatha 'Taggie' O'Hara, the overlooked daughter of Declan (Aidan Turner) and Maud (Victoria Smurfit) who struggles with dyslexia while trying to pursue culinary dreams.
 The show was met with widespread critical acclaim, while Maclean's scenes with love interest Rupert Campbell-Black (Alex Hassell) were described as "engagingly complex".
-The series was renewed in December, with Maclean set to return.
+She reprised the role in the programme's second series, which premiered in May 2026; in a review, Den of Geek's Lucy Baugher described Maclean's Taggie as 'the quiet heart' of Rivals.

 Maclean was cast as a lead role in Ray Panthaki's directorial debut film In Starland.
 The film follows a middle-aged man struggling to break free from the confines of his small town until he meets a group of bold young artists that transform his perspective.
 She is starring alongside Clarence Maclin, Marcus Scribner, and Maxwell Cunningham.